Konoplich/Frecon/README.md

 	Exit immediately after finishing splash animation.
 Otherwise frecon will wait for DBUS signal (LoginScreenVisible) from Chrome before exiting when extra terminals are not enabled.
+* `--no-splash`
+    Do not show a splash animation.
+In some devices, splash screen is shown at firmware level.
+In those situations, do not display a splash animation.
 * `--image=/path/to/image.png`
 * `--image-hires=/path/to/image.png`
 or any image file name specified after options